Planning & Development

 Each of the Planning Authorities operating within the AONB prepare Local Plans to help guide development across their administrative areas, including within the AONB.
 As well as Local Plans we also comment on Waste and Mineral Plans, Supplementary Planning Documents and Neighbourhood Plans.

 The AONB team comment on these various documents, on behalf of the AONB Partnership, to ensure that the conservation and enhancement of the area’s Natural Beauty is properly considered at the plan making stage.

 Bramford to Twinstead National Grid proposals

 Bramford to Twinstead, National Grid proposals to strengthen electricity transmission network through the AONB and Stour Valley.

-The Dedham Vale AONB and Stour Valley Partnership responded to a non statutory consultation in May 2021 outlining its position to the proposals.
+The Dedham Vale AONB and Stour Valley Partnership responses to consultations:

 The AONB team also comments on individual planning applications which have the potential to positively or negatively impact on the primary purpose of the AONB (to conserve and enhance the area’s natural beauty).